w3f/polkadot-spec/docs/chap-runtime-api.md

     - ${f_l}$ is the length fee, the amount paid for the encoded length (in bytes) of the extrinsic.

-    - ${f_a}$ is the “adjusted weight fee”, which is a multiplication of the fee multiplier and the weight fee.
+    - ${f_a}$ is the “adjusted weight fee,” which is a multiplication of the fee multiplier and the weight fee.
 The fee multiplier varies depending on the usage of the network.

   - ${t}$ is the tip for the block author.